How much does a mortgage loan originator bond cost in Michigan?

 If you’re ready to get bonded, call SuretyBonds.com at 1 (800) 308-4358 or fill out our online bond request form.
 Our experts will walk you through the bonding process and provide you with a free surety bond quote quickly and easily!

 Michigan mortgage loan originator surety bonds ensure that the mortgage loan originator will conform to and comply with each provision of the Michigan Mortgage Loan Originator Licensing Act.
 For example, the act specifically prohibits mortgage loan originators from engaging in fraud, deceit, or material misrepresentation in regard to mortgage transactions, as well as failing to disclose information to borrowers as required by law.

 Any consumer who suffers a financial loss as a result of a Michigan mortgage professional’s unethical and unlawful behavior can make a claim against the mortgage originator’s bond.
 The state can also make a claim against the bond to recoup losses.
 The principal would be required to reimburse the surety for any claims paid out.

 Loan originator bonds are required by the Michigan Office of Insurance and Financial Regulation and they expire annually on December 31.
 It is unlawful to include a cancellation clause in this bond, which releases the principal and the surety from the bond before the expiration date.

 If you’re ready to get the bond you need, submit a bond request, and one of our experts will contact you right away!

+Once you’ve finished the above steps for obtaining a mortgage loan originator license, you are required to mail proof of a surety bond purchase to the Michigan Department of Financial and Insurance Services.
 Applicants must know their National Mortgage Licensing System identification number in order to properly fill out the Michigan mortgage loan originator surety bond form.

 Mortgage Industry Surety Bonds Avaiable Nationwide